 The moment Seulgi set his foot on the bridge, a massive mounted troop came storming down the hill.
 He muttered a bitter curse and beckoned for his men to form a phalanx at their end of the bridge.
-The thundering noise of screaming soldiers and pounding horses was enough to drive any man wishing they were home.
-But Seulgi was a man with a mission; he had no time to succumb to his nerves and instead pounded his spear against the planks of the bridge.
-He screamed out an order for a volley and a hail fire of arrows answered his call like that of a dog heeding its master.
-The volley smashed with great speed into the charging cavalry and slew many but not all of their troop; with momentum too great, they smashed into the ranks of spears that waited for them.
+The thundering noise of screaming soldiers and pounding horses was enough to drive any man to long for the safety of home.
+But he was a man with a mission; he had no time to succumb to his nerves and instead pounded his spear against the planks of the bridge.
+His men formed a shield wall behind him almost instantaneously..

 Seulgi whirled around at the sound of rustling cloth with heightened awareness and killing intent; but it was only his squire who he unfortunately scared into dropping the tea that he prepared for his master.
 They stood there in awkward silence before Seulgi made a move to pick up the fallen utensils.
-The squire followed suite and the mess was quickly removed.
+The squire followed suit, and the mess was quickly removed.

-"It is the Sheng, sir," the soldier answered, "They revealed themselves not thirty minutes ago."
+"It is the Sheng, sir," the soldier answered.
+"They revealed themselves not thirty minutes ago."

 "How did they get past our sentries?"
 Seulgi asked.

 "We've had no word from them at all," the soldier replied as he took up his spear to meet with his fellow soldiers.